Predictia/AQUA/docs/sphinx/source/diagnostics/ocean3d.rst

 Prepare the o3d request
 ---------------------------

+ - Single Model analysis:

 ocean3d typical request looks like this, but some details may change depending on the selected function.
 Also, the requests for multi-model diagnostics are also different.
-We recommend to look into the notebooks to get a clearer idea on function-specific details.
+We recommend to look into the notebooks to get a clearer idea of function-specific details.

 .. code-block:: python